-TV shows give us new ways on how we can swim in our existential ennui.
-It’s no longer limited to burrowing our heads in the works of Nietschze or Camus.
-Gone are the days where the only option was to stare at our windows while Gary Jules’ “Mad World” plays in the background.
+TV shows give us new ways on how to navigate our existential ennui.
+It’s no longer limited to burrowing our heads in the works of Nietzsche or Camus.
+Gone are the days when the only option was to stare right out our windows while Gary Jules’ “Mad World” plays in the background.
 Today, everything could be binge-watched, even how we question our life’s purpose.

-David Lynch’s one and only successful attempt on making television series back in the ‘90s is a surreal noir drama.
+David Lynch’s one and only successful attempt at making a television series back in the ’90s is a surreal noir drama.
 It’s still regarded as one of the most experimental yet iconic TV shows of its era.
-The show tells a tale of Special Agent Dale Cooper coming into the small town of Twin Peaks to investigate a murder of a popular student named Laura Palmer.
-His investigation led him to the darkest forms of evil, otherworldly Black Lodges, and the best cherry pie this side of the county.
+The show tells the tale of special agent Dale Cooper visiting the small town of Twin Peaks to investigate the murder of a popular student named Laura Palmer.
+This then leads him to the darkest forms of evil, otherworldly Black Lodges and the best cherry pie this side of the county.

 The Good Place

-One of the most unique shows in NBC’s comedy line up.
+One of the most unique shows in NBC’s comedy lineup.
 Eleanor Shellstrop is a trash of a person: selfish and rude all the way.
-She found herself on a waiting room one day to find out that she has died and she’s in “The Good Place.”
-Trouble is, she’s not the Eleanor Shellstrop, rather she’s mistaken for a humanitarian lawyer with a similar name.
+She found herself in a waiting room one day only to learn that she has died and she’s in “The Good Place.”
+Trouble is, she’s not Eleanor Shellstrop, rather she’s mistaken for a humanitarian lawyer with a similar name.
 Now, she has to prove that she’s worthy of staying in this version of heaven by learning the philosophy of ethics through her “soulmate” Chidi Anagonye.

-The sci-fi dystopian show set in a not-so-distance future is a nightmare to watch.
-Charlie Booker’s show reveals the darkest side of humanity as technology progresses further.
+The sci-fi dystopian show set in a not-so-distant future is a nightmare to watch.
+Charlie Booker’s series reveals the darkest side of humanity as technology progresses further.
 Every episode differs from one another and is not connected in any way.
-It’ll question your morality, how you view technology dependency, and how progress affects humanity as a whole.
+It’ll question your morality, how you view technology dependency and how progress affects humanity as a whole.

 Art by Nika Arreola